-Preheat oven on Bake setting for one hour at 550ºF (or the highest your oven will go).
+Preheat oven on Bake setting for one hour at 550°F (290°C) (or the highest your oven will go).
 Gather your handheld water mister and place by your oven, you will use this to lightly spritz the pizza once you’ve placed it into the oven (more on this below).

 While your oven is preheating gather your pizza toppings and get them ready.
-Make the pomodoro sauce (see recipe below), cut mozzarella into cubes 4, and so on.
-It’s important to setup your pizza toppings in a logical layout on your kitchen counter so you have things streamlined — makes the whole process much more fluid.
+Make the pomodoro sauce (see recipe below), cut mozzarella into cubes 5, and so on.
+It’s important to set up your pizza toppings in a logical layout on your kitchen counter so you have things streamlined — makes the whole process much more fluid.

-In a nutshell, here is my pizza baking process:
+In a nutshell, here is my sourdough pizza dough baking process:

-- Take 290g dough ball out of fridge and shape out to a disc on parchment paper
+- Take a 290g dough ball out of the fridge and shape out to a disc on parchment paper

 - Top dough disc with toppings

-- Open oven and launch (slide in) pizza dough on top of parchment paper
+- Open oven and slide in the pizza dough on top of the parchment paper

-- Quickly spritz all sides of dough with handheld water mister and close oven door
+- Quickly spritz all sides of dough with a handheld water mister and then close the oven door

 - Bake for 1.5 – 2 minutes (broiler should be on)

-- After 1 minute rotate pizza disc 180º using pizza peel and carefully grabbing corner of parchment paper
+- After 1 minute rotate the dough 180° using a pizza peel and carefully grabbing the corner of the parchment paper

 - Bake for an additional 4-5 minutes or until done to your liking